Did you know the average person loses 50 – 100 hairs a day?

 It’s easy to get distressed when you start to notice all that hair blocking up the plughole in the shower.
 But panic not - help is at hand.
 Whether you are going through a period of extra hair loss or are simply desperate to add some oomph into your locks, there are easy, natural ways to boost hair growth.

 Stimulate the scalp: It may sound basic, but massaging the scalp stimulates blood flow, which in turn helps promote healthy hair growth.
 The theory is that the blood vessels under the skin dilate, generating more blood flow – and the stimulation stretches out the cells of hair follicles, causing them to produce thicker hair growth.
 It’s magic!
 Why not try the Lee Stafford Shampoo Massage Brush created to stimulate the scalp.
-For double the exfoliating and massaging action, use with my Lee Stafford Grow It Longer Scalp Scrub.
-Give the Lee Stafford Grow It Longer Stimulating Scalp Serum a go to complete your scalp stimulating routine, it nourishes for a scalp that feels healthier.
+For double the exfoliating and massaging action, use with my Lee Stafford Grow Strong & Long Scalp Scrub.
+Give the Lee Stafford Grow Strong & Long Stimulating Scalp Serum a go to complete your scalp stimulating routine, it nourishes for a scalp that feels healthier.
 Stronger hair = longer hair.

 Boost Your Hair Protein: Protein is really important for your follicles and growing strong hair because, well, hair is mainly made of protein.
 People on crash diets often find their hair starts to fall out, as the body priorities key organs.
 Try adding in some extra eggs, sweet potatoes, avocados, berries and spinach.